 She believes that a two-state solution, negotiated by the two sides with mutually agreed upon land swaps, is the best option to achieve a democratic, Jewish State of Israel and a viable, democratic, Palestinian state, living side-by-side in peace, security, and mutual recognition.

 That is why she is working to:

-The recent rise of anti-Semitism both domestically and internationally is alarming and unacceptable.
-To combat this scourge, Lowey co-founded the Bipartisan Taskforce for Combating Anti-Semitism, which was formed in order to ensure that Congress continues to play an integral role in condemning anti-Semitism and promoting tolerance worldwide.
+The recent rise of anti-Semitism around the globe and here at home is deeply alarming and unacceptable.
+To combat this scourge, Lowey co-founded and serves as Co-Chair of the House Bipartisan Task Force for Combating Anti-Semitism to ensure that Congress plays an integral role in condemning anti-Semitism and promoting tolerance worldwide.

-The Taskforce will serve as a high-level forum for denouncing anti-Semitic incidents, evaluating current law enforcement efforts, and promoting Holocaust remembrance and education around the world.
-The Taskforce will also engage with the Executive Branch, foreign leaders, and civil society organizations in order to share best practices and work together on finding innovative solutions that match the 21st century face of this age-old bigotry.
+The Task Force is a high-level forum for denouncing anti-Semitic incidents, evaluating current law enforcement efforts, and promoting Holocaust remembrance and education around the world.
+The Task Force also engages with the Executive Branch, foreign leaders, and civil society organizations to share best practices and work together to find innovative solutions that match the 21st century face of this age-old bigotry.